Repository Management with Nexus

 org.springframework:spring-beans and Component Info Tab for Version 2.5.4

-After reading the summary and inspecting the entries for the security
+For example, after reading the summary and inspecting the entries for the

 you decide that these issues affect your software and a fix is